Crypt Keeper - St John on the Wall, Bristol

 - There will be a full time member of CCT staff to support you in your role based at St Thomas’ church, 5 minutes walk from St John’s.

-- You will be part of a team of volunteers and have the opportunity to join monthly group meetings / social events and receive a monthly email update specifically for the volunteer team at St John’s.
+- You will be part of a team of volunteers and have the opportunity to join occasional group meetings and recieve a quarterly volunteer bulletin.

 - Other training and development opportunities will be offered, but not mandatory, as part of the role.